 rooms and of the lack of a large inner courtyard.
 The value of the property was increased by shops.

 The tenants shared the views of the upper classes about the importance of the decoro (dignity) of the house where they lived.
-Charles de Brosses, who lived in Rome for some time in 1739, gave a vivid account of the differences between the French and the Italian concepts of luxury: "We often say that the Italians are stingy and mean, that they do not know how to spend their money, how to gain a reputation by using their wealth,... that only the French have a sumptuous table, luxury carriages, furniture, jewels, fine dresses, etc..
+Charles de Brosses, a French traveller who lived in Rome for some time in 1739, gave a vivid account of the differences between the French and the Italian concepts of luxury: "We often say that the Italians are stingy and mean, that they do not know how to spend their money, how to gain a reputation by using their wealth,... that only the French have a sumptuous table, luxury carriages, furniture, jewels, fine dresses, etc..
 I had often the opportunity to compare the different approaches to pomp and splendour in the two countries and to say it bluntly I do believe the Italian one is richer, nobler, nicer, more useful, more splendid and more conscious of its greatness."
 He goes on to say that the French devote all their efforts to laying down lavish banquets, while the Italians prefer to please their eyes by building fine houses and monuments.
 "A finely fluted column is preferable to a finely cooked pullet.
 After having seen the column, one goes back to see it again: it is a perpetual invitation, for today and tomorrow and all are invited."
 He then quotes the Italian opinion about spending a lot of money on banquets "che tutto se ne va al cacatojo" (it all goes into the lavatory).
 This explains why also these buildings had a complex design with a rich decoration.
-To reduce the cost many architects copied Francesco Borromini, who unlike Gian Lorenzo Bernini, never (or to a limited extent) used marbles or other expensive stones.
+To reduce its cost many architects copied Francesco Borromini, who unlike Gian Lorenzo Bernini, never (or to a limited extent) used marbles or other expensive stones.
 His masterpieces were based on a sophisticated design made of curved lines and on stucco decorations.
 These XVIIIth century buildings are called Barocchetto (little/fine Barocco) to indicate that they spread into more ordinary buildings the inventions of the great Baroque artists of the previous century.

 Casa Giannini opposite S. Maria in Aquiro